Oman–Pakistan maritime boundary: Geography and history

-Oman is geographically the nearest Arabian Gulf nation to Pakistan, and shares extensive historical, cultural and maritime ties with the latter's Balochistan province.
+Oman is geographically the nearest Persian Gulf nation to Pakistan, and shares extensive historical, cultural and maritime ties with the latter's Balochistan province.
 At their most proximate point, Pakistan's port city of Gwadar and Oman's Ras al Hadd are separated by a distance of only 320 km via sea.
 Both countries possess a coastline along the Gulf of Oman in the Arabian Sea, which itself forms the northern region of the Indian Ocean.
 Prior to its acquisition by Pakistan in 1958, Gwadar had formerly been an exclave of Oman since 1784.
 Many of the territory's older residents, who had been former Omani subjects, went on to possess dual Pakistani and Omani citizenship after the transfer was completed.

 On 19 March 2015, Pakistan expanded its seabed territory by 50,000 square kilometres, following an application filed with the UN Commission on the Limits of the Continental Shelf (UNCLCS) in April 2009.
 Some of the claimed territory was noted to overlap with Oman's claims, an outcome that was settled following successful negotiations between the two governments.